mrkaren99/gitExample/README.md

 This is new line

 `
-This is second new line
+This is first new line
 `
 ###### This is new line on Branch1!!!